Astrophotography Exposure Time Calculator

 That does not make the 500 Rule useless.
 It simply means the 500 Rule is a quick field shortcut, while NPF is a more exact planning tool.
 If you are standing under the stars and want a fast answer, the 500 Rule is still one of the easiest ways to get into the right ballpark.
 If you are chasing maximum technical sharpness, especially with modern high-resolution gear, NPF is often the better long-term method.

-Enter your lens and camera values below to estimate a practical maximum shutter speed before star trailing becomes noticeable.
+Enter your lens and camera values below to estimate a practical maximum shutter speed before star trailing becomes noticeable in your astrophotography frame.

-This optional mini-game turns the same idea into a quick timing challenge.
-Open the shutter long enough to gather light, but close it before star trails become too obvious.
+This optional mini-game turns the same astrophotography timing problem into a quick challenge.
+Open the shutter long enough to gather light, but close it before star trails get too obvious.
 The first mission can use the focal length and crop factor currently entered in the calculator, so the game reinforces the same tradeoff the formula describes.

-Educational takeaway: the 500 Rule gives you a timing window, and that window shrinks quickly as focal length or crop factor increases.
+Educational takeaway: the 500 Rule gives you a shutter-speed window, and that window shrinks fast as focal length or crop factor increases.